Module

 Stay connected

 We don't mean to the internet (but do that too!), but to each other.
-Online courses can be especially isolating as you are doing them by yourself.
+Online learning can be especially isolating as you are doing your courses by yourself.
 So make sure you connect with your instructors, classmates, friends and family.
 Some ways to stay connected at GBC are through Orientation events, Student Association events, clubs, the Volunteer Squad and Peer Mentor+ wellness programs.
+We recommend following these groups on Instagram where possible, which is usually the first place that events and new opportunities are posted!

 Sleep